You can book your trip by calling the shop directly at 307-733-3699.

 If you need anything specific on the day of the trip, Snake River Angler fly shops will have just about everything from rods to fleece to sunglasses and sunscreen.

 Terminal tackle (specifically flies and leader) and fishing licenses are not included with the trip.
 You can bring your own or purchase these items at one of our shops.

-Most parties will meet their guide at one of two Snake River Angler fly shops.
+Most parties will meet their Snake River fishing guide at one of two Snake River Angler fly shops.
 Under certain circumstances, guides can pick up you and your party at your place of lodging.
-Some waters (especially the South Fork of the Snake River) will require the party to meet their guide at a predetermined location.
+Some waters will require the party to meet their guide at a predetermined location.